NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 This pattern is used widely in `nixpkgs`:
 For example, functions which represent Go programs often have a parameter `buildGoModule`, and it is common to see an expression like `callPackage ./go-program.nix { buildGoModule = buildGo116Module; }` to enforce a certain Go compiler version.
-`nixpkgs` is therefore not simply a huge library of pre-configured packages, but a collection of functions that can be used to generate custom configurations of packages and even of whole ecosystems ("All Python packages using my custom interpreter") on the fly without duplicating code.
+`nixpkgs` is therefore not simply a huge library of pre-configured packages, but a collection of functions that can be used to generate custom configurations of packages and even of whole ecosystems (e.g. "All Python packages using my custom interpreter") on the fly without duplicating code.

 ## 2. Benefit: overrides